LlamaTechnologies/LlamaLang/tests/Readme.md

 # Tests
-In this folder are all the files needed for testing the compiler, such as example codes and parse trees.
-I also keep proof that the tests worked.
+In this folder are all unit test files grouped by compiling stage in folders.
+The resource folder has fully functional LlamaLang project.
+(Or should have someday).